Davidyfxu/ideaflash/README.md

 ### Core Functionality

 - **🚀 Quick Note Capture**: Instantly capture ideas from any webpage via the extension popup
-- **💾 Local Persistence**: All notes stored securely on your device using PGlite (PostgreSQL in IndexedDB)
+- **💾 Local Persistence**: All notes stored securely on your device using IndexedDB
+- **☁️ Cloud Sync**: Optional Supabase integration for cross-device synchronization
 - **🔄 Offline Support**: Full functionality without internet connection
 - **⚡ Fast Performance**: Minimal resource consumption and blazing-fast load times

 ### Note Management

 - **✏️ Edit & Delete**: Full CRUD operations for your notes
-- **🏷️ Tag System**: Organize notes with customizable tags
-- **🔍 Smart Search**: Fast search through notes by title, content, or tags
+- **🔍 Smart Search**: Fast search through notes by title and content
+- **📜 History View**: Browse all your saved notes with sorting options
-- **📱 Clean UI**: Beautiful, responsive interface with modern design
+- **📱 Clean UI**: Beautiful, responsive interface with smooth animations

 ### User Experience

-- **🌓 Dark/Light Theme**: Toggle between themes to match your preference
+- **🎨 Beautiful UI**: Modern design with Framer Motion animations
 - **⌨️ Keyboard Shortcuts**: Quick access with `Ctrl+Shift+Y` (or `Cmd+Shift+Y` on Mac)
-- **🔗 Source Links**: Automatically capture and link back to the original webpage
+- **🔐 Authentication**: Secure Google OAuth for cloud features
 - **🎯 Minimal Disruption**: Designed to not interfere with your browsing

 ## 🛠️ Technology Stack